-“Villa Caminata” is the name given to the latest addition of holiday villas on the Murlo Estate.
+“Villa Caminata” is the name given to one of holiday villas on the Murlo Estate.
 The name Caminata originates from the word camminata, which means as much as “chimneys” in Italian.
 The villa can accommodate up to 12 guests, 2 of which can stay in the elegant separate cottage that lies in the garden of the villa.

 Surely the most spectacular element of the villa is the lush garden with more than 3000 plants that blossom at different times of the year, surrounding the holiday accomodation with a wonderful display of colours and shapes that are ever changing and alternating with the seasons of the year.
 The pool lies a little above the houses and has been laid with luxurious mosaics.
 In the garden you will find 3 different seating and dining areas for drinks and al fresco meals.